-This is the perfect time of the year to make Roasted Garlic.
-You can pick it up pretty cheap from farm markets.
 Roasted Garlic can be used in so many different recipes the same way as you would use it raw.
-After it’s roasted, it has a different more sweeter like taste to it.
+After it’s roasted, it has a different more sweeter taste to it.
 Once it is roasted you can eat it hot right out of the Roasted Garlic bulb, store it in the refrigerator for 2 weeks or even freeze small portions to use in the months to come with your recipes.
 Growing your own garlic is a lot of fun!

 Remove from the oven and uncover.